Kevin-Benny/3D-Graphics-designing-Autodesk/1_BusStand/readme.md

 6\.
 Added base and lamps to make it look more attractive.

 7\.
-Overall became a complete and beautiful design.
+Overall, it became a complete and beautiful design.

-Screenshot :(Minimum 4,5 different view)
+Screenshot :

 ![](Image/Aspose.Words.6e6e08dc-69e1-4088-a285-291a368a3692.001.png)![](Image/Aspose.Words.6e6e08dc-69e1-4088-a285-291a368a3692.002.png)![](Image/Image/Aspose.Words.6e6e08dc-69e1-4088-a285-291a368a3692.003.png)![](Image/Aspose.Words.6e6e08dc-69e1-4088-a285-291a368a3692.004.png)![](Image/Aspose.Words.6e6e08dc-69e1-4088-a285-291a368a3692.005.png)![](Image/Aspose.Words.6e6e08dc-69e1-4088-a285-291a368a3692.006.png)